 Monsal hill climb is 675 yards with a gradient of 1 in 6, suitable for fixed gear.

 Some describe the climb as a sprinters climb.
 The start is pretty much flat for the first 150 yards but soon starts to climb once you pass the drive way on your right.
-All then goes quiet for while until you can hear the roar of the crowd and the voice of Doug Bond commentating.
-Once you pass the road sign on your left the lactic kicks in and from there till the end is a non stop effort to the line which is right outside the Monsal Head Hotel.
+All then goes quiet for while until you can hear the roar of the crowd and live commentary.

 The course record is held by Malcolm Elliott with an amazing time of 1:14.2, this was set back in 1981.
-The only other rides to come close were Joe Clark and Adam Kenway.
+Joe Clark and Adam Kenway have come close.
 Adam won in 2016 with a blistering 1:16.5, just 2 tenths faster than Joe.
+Then came along Calum Brown in 2018.
+Calum posted an amazing 1:14.5 which made him the only rider in nearly 40 years to post a time under 1:15, proving that the record can indeed be challenged.

 See the images below so see the climb.